an-erd/spBox/README.md

 canvas size 128x32, export as .png, then use the following tool (use invert) https://github.com/javl/image2cpp
 Copy/paste to myconfig.h -> const unsigned char mySplash[] = {...};
-Another way is to save in Gimp as .h, but then use display.drawxbitmap() (with changed LSB..MSB).
+Another way is to save in Gimp as .h, but then use display.drawXBitmap() (with reversed bit order left to right is  LSB..MSB).